opencontainers/distribution-spec/spec.md

 ```

 The `<length>` is the content-length, in bytes, of the current chunk.
+If the registry provides a `OCI-Chunk-Min-Length` header in the `PUT` response, the size of each chunk, except for the final chunk, SHOULD be greater or equal to that value.
+The final chunk MAY have any length.

 Each successful chunk upload MUST have a `202 Accepted` response code, and MUST have the following header: